code-fabrik/open-knowledge/hardware/pcb/programmer-debugger-ports.md

 For simplicity, only the SWD interface is explained here.

+### 6 vs 10 vs 20 pin connectors

+The number of connectors is a tradeoff between connector size and feature richness of the debugger.
+Generally, the following (dis-)advantages exist:

+* 6 pin: SWD only, very little space required, no connector required.
+* 10 pin: SWD and JTAG, little space required, no connector required, able to power target.
+* 20 pin: ???

 ### SWD interface

 ARM processors usually use the SWD (Serial Wire Debug) interface.
 It consists